sap-tutorials/btp-adai/tutorials/hcp-apim-create-product/hcp-apim-create-product.md

 ![APIs for product](06-AddAPI-cf.png)

 The list of API Proxies is populated from the APIs you have created.
-Select the API Proxy `GWSAMPLE_BASIC` that you created in the previous tutorial.
+Select the API Proxy `FlightCollectionAPI` that you created in the previous tutorial.
 Click **OK**.

 ![Click on OK](07-SelectAPI-OK-cf.png)